E.G. Records

-E.G. Records was a British artist management company and independent record label, mostly active during the 1970s and 1980s.
+Virgin EG Records (formerly E.G. Records until 1991) was a British artist management company and independent record label, mostly active during the 1970s and 1980s.
 The initials stood for its founders, David Enthoven and John Gaydon.

 The pair signed on as managers of King Crimson in early 1969, during the formative stage of the band and prior to the release of debut In the Court of the Crimson King, with it springboarding their entrance into the record label and music publishing markets.
 They also signed T. Rex, Emerson, Lake & Palmer and Roxy Music to management.

 Gaydon left the company in 1971 and Enthoven, due to declining health, in June 1977.
 Samuel George Alder and Mark Fenwick (later managing Roger Waters) took over control of the companies, re-releasing material from King Crimson in addition to new releases from acts such as Iain Ballamy, Bill Bruford, The Chieftains, Earthworks, Brian Eno, Robert Fripp, Human Chain, Killing Joke, Loose Tubes, Man Jumping, Penguin Cafe Orchestra, Elan Sicroff, Toyah Willcox, and U.K.

 The label was distributed in the UK by Island Records (through 1974) and then Polydor Records.
 In the US, artists were placed on Atlantic Records, Warner Bros.
 Records, Reprise Records, Atco Records, Polydor Records, Passport Records/Jem Records, Caroline Records and Virgin Records and on various other labels in other parts of the world.